Targeted Brownfields Assessments (TBA)

 Who is Eligible to Apply?

-EPA is offering assistance in the form of a TBA to public entities (e.g., municipalities, regional planning commissions) or non-profits who partner with a public entity.
+EPA offers assistance in the form of a TBA to public entities (e.g., municipalities, regional planning commissions) and non-profit organizations.
 It is important that the applicant currently have redevelopment plans for the contaminated property.
 The applicant should apply on behalf of a specific site which it currently owns or can obtain ownership through some other means (e.g. tax foreclosure).

 If the site is currently not owned by the applicant, the site should be "abandoned."
 An "abandoned" site for the purposes of this program is a site where the current owner has shown no interest in the property, has not paid taxes on the property, and does not have the resources to conduct the required site assessment work.
-Sites where the applicant could be considered a responsible party for the contamination on the site are not eligible for assistance under this program.
-Additionally, this program is not intended to assist private parties assess and cleanup their sites for redevelopment.
+This program is not intended to assist private parties assess and cleanup their sites for redevelopment.

 EPA's TBA assistance is available through two sources: directly from EPA through EPA regional Brownfields offices, and from state or tribal voluntary response program offices receiving funding.
 This assistance is authorized under Subtitles A and C of the Small Business Liability Relief and Brownfields Revitalization Act.